Arial: Design characteristics

 A comparison of Arial, Helvetica and Monotype Grotesque 215 scaled to equivalent cap height showing the most distinctive characters.
 Arial copies Helvetica's proportions and stroke width but has design detailing influenced by Grotesque 215.

 Embedded in version 3.0 of the OpenType version of Arial is the following description of the typeface:

 A contemporary sans serif design, Arial contains more humanist characteristics than many of its predecessors and as such is more in tune with the mood of the last decades of the twentieth century.
 The overall treatment of curves is softer and fuller than in most industrial style sans serif faces.
 Terminal strokes are cut on the diagonal which helps to give the face a less mechanical appearance.
 Arial is an extremely versatile family of typefaces which can be used with equal success for text setting in reports, presentations, magazines etc, and for display use in newspapers, advertising and promotions.

 In 2005, Robin Nicholas said, "It was designed as a generic sans serif; almost a bland sans serif."

 Arial is a neo-grotesque typeface: a design based on nineteenth-century sans-serifs, but regularized to be more suited to continuous body text and to form a cohesive font family.

 Apart from the need to match the character widths and approximate/general appearance of Helvetica, the letter shapes of Arial are also strongly influenced by Monotype's own Monotype Grotesque designs—released in the 1920s or earlier Venus in the mid-1900s with additional influence from "New Grotesque"—an abortive redesign from 1956.
 The designs of the R, G and r also resemble Gill Sans.
 The changes cause the typeface to nearly match Linotype Helvetica in both proportion and weight (see figure), and perfectly match in width.
 Monotype executive Allan Haley observed, "Arial was drawn more rounded than Helvetica, the curves softer and fuller and the counters more open.
 The ends of the strokes on letters such as c, e, g and s, rather than being cut off on the horizontal, are terminated at the more natural angle in relation to the stroke direction."
 Matthew Carter, a consultant for IBM during its design process, described it as "a Helvetica clone, based ostensibly on their Grots 215 and 216".

 The styling of Arabic glyphs comes from Times New Roman, which have more varied stroke widths than the Latin, Greek, Cyrillic glyphs found in the font.
 Arial Unicode MS uses monotone stroke widths on Arabic glyphs, similar to Tahoma.

 The Cyrillic, Greek and Coptic Spacing Modifier Letters glyphs initially introduced in Arial Unicode MS, but later debuted in Arial version 5.00, have different appearances.
+One potential source of confusion in Arial is a visible homoglyph, a pair of easily confused characters: the lowercase letter L and the uppercase letter i (l and I) of the Latin script are effectively indistinguishable.
+This is also true of many other common fonts like Calibri, Open Sans, Segoe, Roboto and Helvetica.